TinkeringGuild/LogQuest/README.md

 ### Building LogQuest

-You will need to have Rust, Tauri CLI, and NPM installed on your system to build LogQuest (unless you use Docker/Podman on Linux, as mentioned below).
+You will need to have Rust and NPM installed on your system to build LogQuest (unless you use Docker/Podman on Linux, as mentioned below).
 Follow the [Tauri Prerequisites Guide](https://tauri.app/v1/guides/getting-started/prerequisites) for instructions on how to set those up for your system.
 If you prefer a different JavaScript package manager than NPM, such as Yarn or PNPM, those should work as well.

 See the documentation below for additional platform-specific dependencies.